-Included in the investments balance are 9,642 shares and 5,339 shares, respectively, at June 30, 2018 and 2017 of Federal Home Loan Bank of San Francisco (FHLB-SF) stock, which was required to be purchased by LIIF to initiate transactions with FHLB-SF.
+Included in the investments balance are 16,809 shares and 9,642 shares, respectively, at June 30, 2019 and 2018 of FHLB-SF stock, which are required to be held by LIIF to initiate transactions with FHLB-SF.
 This stock is classified as a restricted investment security carried at cost and can be sold back only at its par value of \$100 per share.